cloudflare/cloudflare-docs/products/pages/src/content/how-to/deploy-a-wmr-site.md

-# Deploy a wmr site
+# Deploy a WMR site

-Wmr is a tiny all-in-one development tool for modern web applications, it uses the modern esmodules and uses Preact out of the box.
+WMR is a tiny all-in-one development tool for modern web applications, it uses the modern esmodules and uses Preact out of the box.

 In this guide, you'll create a new Preact application and deploy it using Cloudflare Pages.
-We'll be using `create-wmr`, a tool to generate a new wmr application.
+We'll be using `create-wmr`, a tool to generate a new WMR application.

 ## Setting up a new project